 As the days of summer wind down, I was so happy to find some gorgeous blueberries for one last taste of blueberry yumminess.
 We have enjoyed so many fruits this season!
 There’s been an abundance of cherries, blackberries, blueberries, peaches, nectarines, plums, grapes and several local fruits that I’d never seen before, like these little beauties called silverberries…

-Now, most of the summer berries are gone, replaced by mountains of various types of grapes and tons of apples – I’m really looking forward to baking with those apples in the near future. 🙂
+Now, most of the summer berries are being replaced by mountains of various types of grapes and tons of apples – I’m really looking forward to baking with those apples in the near future. ?

 But back to blueberries…